 Read Next: How to Develop a Killer Scream Singing Voice

 The key to playing guitar and singing at the same time is to master each activity individually before combining them.
 Some people are naturally better singers, while others are better guitar players.
 Focus on the skill that you're best at first and practice the song until it becomes second nature.
 Then do the same for the other part.

 Once you've mastered both parts, you can combine them into a cohesive pairing.
+Just like when learning harmony in singing, you must learn synchronicity with ancillary instruments.
 There may be hiccups as you learn to merge chord changes with lyrics while maintaining the same rhythm, but this is where practice comes in.
 Take it slowly.
 Don't worry about making mistakes.
 And you’ll soon be singing and playing guitar like a pro.

 As the Head Editor and Writer at Music Grotto, Liam helps write and edit content produced from professional music/media journalists and other contributing writers.
 He works closely with journalists and other staff to format and publish music content for the Music Grotto website.
 Liam is also the founding member of Music Grotto and is passionate in disseminating editorial content to its readers.